Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrProtectableItem.md

 PS C:\> $ProtectableItems = Get-AzureRmRecoveryServicesAsrProtectableItem -ProtectionContainer $Container
 ```

-Gets all the protectable items in passed container.
+Gets all the protectable items in specified ASR protection container.

 ## PARAMETERS

 ### -FriendlyName
-Specifies the friendly name of the Azure Site Recovery protectable item.
+Specifies the friendly name of the ASR protectable item.

 ```yaml
 Type: String